OWNER’S CAMPOUT 2024

-We’re very excited to invite you to the fifth annual Timberleaf Trailers Customer Campout!
-In the same location as the 2019 campout, with stellar views of the Rockies, and a beautiful setting, we look forward to joining you all for our favorite event of the year!
+We’re very excited to invite you to the eighth annual Timberleaf Trailers Customer Campout!
+In the same Leadville location as years past, with stellar views of the Rockies, and a beautiful setting, we look forward to joining you all for our favorite event of the year!
 Whether you have your trailer or are still waiting for it to be built, we invite you to join us this year!

 The Camp Hale campground is located just a stones throw from the East Fork Eagle River and Cataract Creek, home to wonderful fishing opportunities.
 Just up the road from camp is the infamous Colorado Trail, this segment of the Colorado trail highlights a climb up to the summit of Kokomo and Searle passes between Camp Hale and Copper Mountain.
 It’s an… intense… climb of 3,443’ with truly breathtaking views.
 In addition to miles of back roads, forest service roads, and 4wd trails in the nearby vicinity, there will be plenty of opportunities for activity throughout the weekend!

-Like 2019, we decided to book the site for three nights, while our main gatherings will be Friday and Saturday nights, we encourage all of you to stay and enjoy the crisp mountain air for Thursday & Sunday nights as well before making the trek home.
+Like in years past, we decided to book the site for three nights, while our main gatherings will be Friday and Saturday nights, we encourage all of you to stay and enjoy the crisp mountain air for Thursday night as well.

 SATURDAY NIGHT POTLUCK & BBQ

-As is tradition, we will be hosting a BBQ night and gathering on Saturday night.
-This evening is our only designated gathering night, so we encourage all to come to the main area and hang out!
-We will be smoking pork shoulder and will provide a vegetarian option for those who don’t partake in the consumption of meat.
-Please bring a side dish to share (4-6 servings) and beverages of your choosing for yourself.
+As is tradition, we will be hosting a potluck gathering on Saturday night at 6pm.
+This evening is our main designated gathering night, so we encourage all to come to the main area and hang out!
+Please bring a side or main dish to share (4-6 servings) and beverages of your choosing for yourself.

 Forest Rd 7261A, Leadville, CO 80461